Climate and Average Weather Year Round in Wilmington North Carolina, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Wilmington is July, with an average of 15.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 52% on August 5.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Wilmington experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Wilmington.
-The most rain falls during the 31 days centered around September 4, with an average total accumulation of 6.1 inches.
+The month with the most rain in Wilmington is September, with an average rainfall of 5.9 inches.

-The least rain falls around November 9, with an average total accumulation of 2.9 inches.
+The month with the least rain in Wilmington is November, with an average rainfall of 2.9 inches.